Deciding to tackle a project you’ve never done before takes guts. It’s exciting and nerve-wracking at the same time.

-Once you make up your mind to go for it, you’ve got an even bigger challenge: how do you quote a project you’ve never done before?
+Once you make up your mind to go for it, you’ve got an even bigger challenge: how to quote a project you’ve never done before?

 Not only do you need to determine pricing, you also must guesstimate a time frame.

-When you’re determining your quote, make sure you keep these three criteria in mind.
+When you’re determining your how to quote a project, make sure you keep these three criteria in mind.